hammingweight/spring_on_oci/4_operations/4_1_command_line_tools/README.md

 $ terraform show
 ```

-generates an enormous amount of output even for this small project.
-However the last lines emit
+generates an enormous amount of information even for this small project; the last lines show some useful details as "ouput".

 ```
 Outputs: